Senescence: Biomarkers of aging

 If different individuals age at different rates, then fecundity, mortality, and functional capacity might be better predicted by biomarkers than by chronological age.
-However, graying of hair, face aging, skin wrinkles and other common changes seen with aging are not better indicators of future functionality than chronological age.
+However, graying of hair, face aging, skin wrinkles, and other common changes seen with aging are not better indicators of future functionality than chronological age.
 Biogerontologists have continued efforts to find and validate biomarkers of aging, but success thus far has been limited.

 Levels of CD4 and CD8 memory T cells and naive T cells have been used to give good predictions of the expected lifespan of middle-aged mice.

 Aging clocks

-There is interest in an epigenetic clock as a biomarker of aging, based on its ability to predict human chronological age.
+There is increasing interest in epigenetic clocks as biomarkers of aging, based on their ability to predict human chronological age.
+Many epigenetic aging clocks are based on DNA methylation, but alternative epigenetic clocks are also starting to emerge, e.g. based on nucleosome positioning derived from cell-free DNA.
 Basic blood biochemistry and cell counts can also be used to accurately predict the chronological age.
-It is also possible to predict the human chronological age using the transcriptomic aging clocks.
+It is also possible to predict the human chronological age using transcriptomic aging clocks.

-There is research and development of further biomarkers, detection systems and software systems to measure biological age of different tissues or systems or overall.
+There is research and development of further biomarkers, detection systems, and software systems to measure the biological age of different tissues or systems or overall.
 For example, a deep learning (DL) software using anatomic magnetic resonance images estimated brain age with relatively high accuracy, including detecting early signs of Alzheimer's disease and varying neuroanatomical patterns of neurological aging, and a DL tool was reported as to calculate a person's inflammatory age based on patterns of systemic age-related inflammation.

-Aging clocks have been used to evaluate impacts of interventions on humans, including combination therapies.
+Aging clocks have been used to evaluate the impacts of interventions on humans, including combination therapies.
+Employing aging clocks to identify and evaluate longevity interventions represents a fundamental goal in aging biology research.
+However, achieving this goal requires overcoming numerous challenges and implementing additional validation steps.